julianobrasil/simplestaking/README.md

 The final balance is that spent 60% of the time reading about Tezos and cryptocurrencies and 40% of the time actually building the application.

 One concept is still missing to me: the pending status.
-I got, from what I've read in the description, that I should stick to the `transaction` type in the operations table.
-And I couldn't find a reliable way to find out when and how I could extract that "Pending" information that should be used in one of the label chips in the first column in the example image.
+I've got, from what I've read in the description, that I should stick to the `transaction` type in the operations table.
+And I couldn't find a reliable way to find out when and how I could extract that "Pending" information that appears in one of the label chips in the example image (in the first column).

 Another thing I haven't gotten is related to the fees.
 I'm always adding the fee to the volume.
 After that, I'm considering that if the user is a sender, the value is negative, otherwise it's positive.
-This is something that makes sense for me (sending mone = negative; receiving money = positive), but in the example image there's a case of a `sent` which is positive.
-I couldn't figure out why this is was happening.
+This is something that makes sense for me (sending money = negative; receiving money = positive), but in the example image there's a case of a `sent` which is positive.
+I couldn't figure out what situation could get to that result.